StockSharp/AlgoTrading/Designer/Gallery/Schemas/Pivot_Point_Reversal/README.md

 - **Long entry**: The candle low reaches into the S1 zone (low <= S1 + buffer), the candle closes above its open, and the position is flat.
 The buy order opens a long of one lot.
 - **Short entry**: The candle high reaches into the R1 zone (high >= R1 - buffer), the candle closes below its open, and the position is flat.
 The sell order opens a short of one lot.
 - **Exit**: A long is closed when the close is above the pivot, a short when the close is below it.
 Both exit blocks work in close-position mode, so they stay idle when there is nothing to close.
-The original code has neither a stop-loss nor a take-profit, and the diagram keeps it that way.
+The diagram has neither a stop loss nor a take profit.

 ## Parameters